 The digital single market has the potential to improve access to information, to bring efficiency gains in terms of reduced transaction costs, dematerialised consumption and reduced environmental footprint, and to introduce improved business and administrative models.
 More e-commerce generates tangible benefits for consumers, such as rapidly evolving new products, lower prices, more choice and better quality of goods and services, as a result of cross-border trade and easier comparison of offers.
 More e-government facilitates online compliance and access to jobs and business opportunities for both citizens and businesses.

-Mapping of the costs of non-Europe has indicated that the digital single market could contribute around EUR 415 billion to the GDP of the EU-28.
+Mapping of the costs of non-Europe and the study by Parliament’s Committee on the Internal Market and Consumer Protection (IMCO) entitled ‘Contribution of the Internal Market and Consumer Protection to Growth’ have indicated that the digital single market could contribute around EUR 415 billion to the GDP of the EU-28.
 In specific policy areas, e.g. as a result of the adoption of cloud computing, 80% of organisations could reduce costs by 10% to 20%.
 Other benefits include enhanced mobile working (46%), productivity (41%) and standardisation (35%), as well as new business opportunities (33%) and new markets (32%).
 Vulnerable people (the elderly, those with reduced mobility, those isolated in rural areas, those with low purchasing power) can derive particular benefit from the digital single market, and the EU will thus be better placed to meet the demographic challenges of today.

 Relaunching the European economy through the digital single market: given that the full potential of the internal market remains unexploited, Parliament, the Council and the Commission have made efforts to relaunch it and to put the public, consumers and small and medium-sized enterprises (SMEs) at the centre of the single market policy.
 The digital single market has a central role to play in these efforts.